fanweng/cpp-programming/knowledge-base/concurrency/multithreading/locks.md

 	+ `lk.try_lock()`
 + delay the lock on the associated mutex

+> ideal for the usage that needs frequently lock/unlock operations.

 ### Solution to Deadlock

 The `deadlockFunc()` in the [mutexes](mutexes.md) deadlock example can be revised to: